 I am not saying that you shouldn’t ever trust your doctor or MFM but YOU have as much authority as the doctor does when it comes to treatment plans and monitoring for your baby.
 You have to work together with the doctor to make sure your baby gets the best treatment possible.
 It should be a partnership between you and your MFM, a partnership in which you feel comfortable asking questions if there is concern about the treatment plan and one in which decisions are made together by you and the MFM.
 Ideally all of healthcare should be a partnership and patient education and involvement should be encouraged.
 If the doctor does not invite you to be part of the decision making process, insert yourself into the discussion.
 You will have to work hard and fight for your baby.
-Do your research (I will hopefully be adding more info here on the blog soon), join the ISO Moms facebook group (find me on facebook- Bethany Weathersby), make sure you understand isoimmunization/alloimmunization and how it affects your baby, write information down in a notebook, print off important facts and studies, and bring it all with you to your first appointment with your MFM.
+Do your research (I will hopefully be adding more info here on the blog soon), join the Support for Antibodies in Pregnancy Facebook group (you can find me on Facebook- Bethany Weathersby), make sure you understand isoimmunization/alloimmunization and how it affects your baby, write information down in a notebook, print off important facts and studies, and bring it all with you to your first appointment with your MFM.
 Never be ok with vague test results like, “You have a high titer” or “The MCA scan shows that the baby’s anemia is in the safe zone.”
 You cannot let the MFM make those calls since their information and protocols might be out of date.
 Ask for your exact titer and at every MCA scan ask for the PSV results or the MoM number and always write it down.
 Then YOU decide if your titer is critical or if the MoM is in the safe zone.
 If you are having an IUT, ask for the beginning and ending hematocrit at the start and the end of the procedure.
 Obviously there are tests that you cannot interpret because you are not a professional (like certain ultrasounds) but when it comes to numbers and blood levels there are exact numbers to look for or be wary of.
-If you aren’t sure, ask the women in the ISO Moms group.
-My MFMs here in Alabama see 1-2 Kell cases per year at the most.
-The women in the ISO Moms group sees hundreds of cases per year.
+If you aren’t sure, you can learn more about those numbers here .
 Be respectful and listen to the MFM but make sure that the treatments or lack of treatments he suggests match up with the information you have.
 Don’t be afraid to speak up if you have questions or if the MFM says something you disagree with.
 I know it is hard to make a suggestion to the expert or to doubt something he says, but you have to do what it takes to protect your baby.
 If your baby dies, they probably won’t remember your child’s name months, weeks, or even days later, but you will be broken for the rest of your life.
 You are one of many patients they see on a regular basis, but this is your one and only baby who can never be replaced.
 The mama bear instinct that was born in you the day you found out you would be a mother was placed in you for such a time as this.
 Harness that power and that primal need to protect your baby.
-Who cares if the MFM thinks you are pushy or arrogant or annoying?
+Who cares if the MFM thinks you are pushy or annoying?
 Your baby is depending on you.
 Never be afraid to speak up.

 So, when my MFMs were less than thrilled about my treatment suggestions I told them if they were not ok with it, that was fine, I would leave the state and find a doctor who would do it.
 I gave them Dr. Moise’s contact information and the study I had printed off.
 They said they needed time to think about it.
 One MFM said he would be willing to do the IVIG portion of the treatment plan, but not the plasmapheresis for some reason.
 Thankfully I had my first appointment with them at six weeks since we knew my antibodies were so severe, so I had time to let them discuss it and make a decision.
 The MFM contacted Dr. Moise to discuss the treatment and agreed to start plasmapheresis and IVIG at 11 weeks to prevent Nora from becoming anemic.
 The MFMs and nurses did put a lot of work into setting these treatments up and getting my insurance to cover it.
 I am so thankful that the MFM contacted Dr. Moise and decided to try something new because it saved my child’s life.